Top Safety Concerns

 To help ensure that medications are taken safely, use a pill box organizer or keep a daily list and check off each medication as it is taken.

 Keep floors and other surfaces clutter-free.
 Remove objects such as magazine racks, coffee tables and floor lamps.

 - Watch the temperature of water and food.

 It may be difficult for the person with dementia to tell the difference between hot and cold.
-Set water temperature at 120 degrees or less to prevent scalding.
+Consider installing an automatic thermometer for water temperature.

 - Support the person's needs.

 Try not to create a home that feels too restrictive.
 The home should encourage independence and social interaction.
 Clear areas for activities.